Rhushya/GenAI_Gemini_template/ReadME.md

 ## Prerequisites

-- Python 3.9 or higher
+- Python 3.10 or higher(It is for gradion )
 - Docker (optional, for containerized deployment)
 - Git (optional, for version control)